56 Dean Street welcomes London Freshers

 Hepatitis B is a virus which can be passed on through sex and causes inflammation of the liver and potential long term complications.
 The vaccine course involves four jabs given at various time points but is usually complete within 6 months to a year.

 Human Papilloma Virus (HPV) causes genital warts however certain strains are strongly associated with certain cancers.
-There are a few different HPV vaccines however the most commonly used one vaccinates against four important strains of the HPV.
-The course is usually completed within 3-4 months and consists of three jabs.
+There are a few different HPV vaccines however the most commonly used one vaccinates against nine important strains of the HPV (GARDASIL 9).
+The course is between 1,2 or 3 Jabs depending on Age and HIV Status.

 Sexual health services are not only here to diagnose and treat STIs but we can also help with other aspects of your sex life.
 This can include coming to terms with your sexuality, difficulty having the sex you would want, HIV anxiety and erectile dysfunction.
 Most sexual health clinics will have a team of health advisors who are trained to discuss these issues and help you through them.